AITGmbH/openspaceplanner/README.md

 ### Debugging

-1. Run `cd Web && npm run watch` to build and run the frontend
+1. Run `cd src/Website && npm run watch` to build and run the frontend
-1. Run `cd Web && dotnet watch run` to build and run the backend (wait until the frontend is running)
+1. Run `cd src/WebApi && dotnet watch run` to build and run the backend (wait until the frontend is running)
-1. Open the website at http://localhost:5000/
+1. Open the website at http://localhost:4200/

-## Publishing

-Run `npm run dist` to publish the project.
-This will produce the Angular production aot build and the ASP.NET Core release build which can then be published to a webserver.
-The files are located in the _bin\Release\netcoreapp3.1\publish_ folder.
+1. Open the API at http://localhost:8080/swagger/

 ## Gitpod